Skip to main content

 The symptoms usually begin affecting hands, feet, or limbs; spreading to other parts of the body.
 As it progresses muscles become weaker until they’re paralyzed.

-Early signs and symptoms of ALS include:
+Early signs and stages of ALS include:

 • Difficulty lifting the front part of your foot and toes (foot drop)